arring/MDO-RallyApps/README.md

 - Hangman Tokens: Rally's server needs to render the __PROJECT_OID__ and other hangman variables you have in your code.
 	- FIXED: This is fixed by using Rally.environment.getContext().getProject()

+### WSAPI NOTES

+- DO NOT USE PROJECTSCOPEDOWN FOR ANYTHING!
+It does not work correctly.
+It only gets a handful of items.
+Its better to first get the Train -> then get the child projects from it (usually by getting all projects and then filtering by ones under the Train Project) -> then create a query with a bunch of (project.ObjectID = ...)
+	OR'ed together.

+- Sometimes we want to get the stories in a Release.
+The way I currently Do that is a query similar to this:
+	((Release.Name = X) OR (DirectChildrenCount = 0) AND ((Release.Name = null) AND (Feature.Release.Name = X))).
+	We need the DirectChildrenCount = 0 or else we will double count parent UserStories's PlanEstimates.

+### LOOKBACK NOTES

+- When doing lookback queryies for stories, you almost always want just the child stories, so you should add to the find field: Children: null.
+If you have Release: <releaseOID> already in the find, you dont need to worry about it, since only leaf stories can be tied to a Release.